mydatastack/google-analytics-to-s3/README.md

   };
 }
 ```
+---

 2. Step: Edit every single Google Analytics tag whose data you want to send to Pipes.
 Go to **Tags**, click on a **Tag Name** you want to edit.
 Click on **Enable overriding settings in this tag**.
 Click on **+Add Field**, use `duplicatorTask` as a field name and `{{Pipes duplicator}}` as a value.
 Click save.

 ![gtm pipes](./img/gtm-pipes.png)
+---

-3. Step: Publish a new version.
+3. Step: Publish a new version in Google Tag Manager

 In case you have any questions please email us: `hello [at] pipesdata.com`